 This question cannot be answered with any degree of accuracy because every dealer is different.
 If you see something you like, make an offer but do so without accidentally offending the seller.
 I like the question approach.
 Some examples I’ve used with success in the past are as follows:

-“Would [some offer amount] be too low an offer?”
+“Would [some amount] be too low an offer?”

-I’ve used this strategy countless times and almost always, I’m able to either work a deal or make a connection.
+I’ve used this strategy countless times and almost always, I’ve been able to either work a deal or make a connection.
 Negotiation Strategy 101.
 You’re welcome.

-No. Even if you ran, which would likely alarm security, you wouldn’t be able to comfortably cover the entire convention in a single day.
-In 2015, I went with a friend and we serpentined every row and while we finished coverage of the full show floor by the end of the final day, we had to skip a lot of dealer booths to do so.
-We’re talking a massive convention hall with hundreds upon hundreds of dealer booths.
-It’s literally impossible to see it all, every dealer booth, within the small window of just 5 days.
+No. Even if you ran, which would likely alarm security, you wouldn’t be able to comfortably cover the entire convention hall in a single day.
+In 2015, I went with a friend and we serpentined every row and while we finished coverage of the full show floor by the end of the final day, we had to skip lots of dealer booths to do so.
+We’re talking a massive convention hall with many hundreds of dealer booths.
+It’s literally impossible to see it all, every dealer booth, within the small window of just 4.5 days.

 Yes.
-Every year, exclusive promo releases are available at The National.
+Every year, exclusive promos are available at The National.
 There are always several different cards available and in different locations.
 Some are found in VIP member bags given to you on Sneak Peak night, others at show booths, and others at dealer showcases and events.

-Do the big brands have giveaways or are there ways to purchase from them directly?
+14. Do the big brands have giveaways, or are there ways to purchase from them directly?

-Yes, the major brands hold events at their booths to drive attention to their products, which often times you can buy from them directly right there in person.
+Yes.
+The major brands hold events at their booths to drive attention to their products, which often times can be purchased on the spot.
 When there are events, you have a shot at obtaining something exclusive.
 As far as purchasing the giveaway products directly, I’ve seen it work where collectors buy and trade the obtained contents with each other after the event and the promotional events are generally open for all to participate.
-Wrapper Redemption pack ripping parties are one of those types of events.
-If you do the pack opening thing, you might find this event to be an enjoyable experience.
-It’s certainly a popular one with lots of interesting exclusive releases to be found.
+Wrapper Redemption pack ripping parties are one of these types of events.
+If you do the pack opening thing, you might find this to be an enjoyable event.
+It’s certainly a popular one with exclusives to be found.

-I hope this reference manual serves as a helpful guide for your next trip to The National Sports Collectors Convention.
-Please consider bookmarking it for quick reference as you approach the trip date.
+Please reference this helpful guide when planning your next trip to The National Sports Collectors Convention.
+Consider bookmarking it for quick reference as you approach the event date.
 Good luck and have fun.
-If you see me there, please feel free to say hello. 🙂
+If you see me there, please feel free to say hello.

 If you would like to contribute to making this resource even better with the addition of answers to other questions, please post the questions in the comments area and I’ll update this article with those questions and their respective answers.
 Thank you.